course-details-portlet

 Learning methods and activities

 The teaching is based on a colloqium approach, where each topic is briefly presented before a more detailed discussion takes place.
 All participants must prepare before each colloqium.
-The course is given every second year.
+The course is given when needed.

 Specific conditions